stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

   c --> x
 ```

-However, if you might need them in the future, you will have to add many parent-child relationships when you reintroduce them.
+However, if you might need them in the future, you'll have to add many parent-child relationships when you reintroduce them.
 So it may be better to leave the gateways in, even if you don't need them right away.

 We might try to simplify the graph as follows: